lukegeiger/ghostkitchen/README.md

 ### 2. tl;dr Architecture Overview

-The program is split into two main Modules the first is called KitchenModule and the 2nd is called DeliveryModule.
-KitchenModule is responsible for all things related to cooking, shelving, and monitoring decay  of orders.
-DeliveryModule is responsible for all things related to dispatching couriers, routing them, and deliverying orders.
+The program is split into two main Modules the first is called **KitchenModule** and the 2nd is called  **DeliveryModule**.  **KitchenModule** is responsible for all things related to cooking, shelving, and monitoring decay  of orders.  **DeliveryModule** is responsible for all things related to dispatching couriers, routing them, and deliverying orders.

-The two modules are composed on what is called a GhostKitchen.
+The two modules are composed on what is called a  **GhostKitchen**.
 The idea behind this was that cooking, shelving, and monitoring order health, should really have no idea/care about creating delivery schedules, tracking order status, and delivering orders, and vice versa.
 Having said that, A DeliveryModule needs to know when to dispatch a courier, and a KitchenModule needs to know when a order is going to be picked.
 The GhostKitchen handles these converstions between the modules by acting as a listener for significant events in the KitchenModule and DeliveryModule.

 Here is an example of how that works